Vector4-new/RobloxFDLauncherLinux/README.md

 •You might experience permissions issues with the webserver!

 ### Hosting 🌐
 •Tycoon games saving doesn't work with devilbox/xampp.
-If you're going to host a tycoon game use this: https://archive.org/details/roblox-unfiltered (Rename Roblox Launcher.exe to rl.exe and then run sudo wine rl.exe (UwAmp.exe might not work if you don't use sudo.)
-That being said it should be all good with devilbox (not with xampp anything barely works with xampp) if you're just joining the tycoon game.
+If you're going to host a tycoon game use hostnew_2022M.sh (Run Webserver_2022M_start.sh before!!! ) That being said it should be all good with devilbox (not with xampp anything barely works with xampp) if you're just joining the tycoon game.

 •2022M Hosting/Joining doesn't work with devilbox/xampp.
-Use Webserver_2022M_start.sh or download this https://archive.org/details/roblox-unfiltered (Rename Roblox Launcher.exe to rl.exe and then run sudo wine rl.exe (UwAmp.exe might not work if you don't use sudo.)
+Use Webserver_2022M_start.sh

 •Hosting 2014M does not work.
 •2015M either does not stop the server when interrupted, or takes a long time.